Collection Points

 Deposit Value

-The deposit applied to each container covered by the DRS corresponds to an amount paid by the consumer at the time of purchase, which is refunded when the container is returned to a collection point.
-This mechanism encourages active consumer participation, ensures the recovery of materials, and promotes efficient recycling, in line with the principles of the circular economy.
+The deposit applied to each packaging item covered by the DRS corresponds to an amount paid by the consumer at the time of purchase, which is refunded upon return of the packaging at a collection point.
+The deposit value has been set at €0.10 (ten cents) per beverage packaging item covered by the DRS, regardless of the packaging’s volume or material, in accordance with an Order published in the Official Gazette (Order No. 432/2026 of 15 January).
+This mechanism encourages active consumer participation, ensures material recovery and promotes efficient recycling, in line with the principles of the circular economy.

 FAQs